lanl-aea/waves/docs/tutorial_00_scons.rst

 familiarity of the engineering community with `Python`_ as a programming language, but also because the parameter generation utility can be integrated more closely with the build system, :ref:`parameter_generator_api`.

-This tutorial will build out an initial SConstruct file (SCons project configuration file).
+This tutorial will build out the project configuration file, named SConstruct by default.
 First a code snippet will be introduced followed by a description of what that snippet does.
-After sufficient code is added to the file, it can be executed with the 'scons' command.
-Later tutorials will continue to expand the SConstruct file as well as other SCons project configuration files.
+After sufficient code is added to the file, it can be executed with the ``scons`` command.
+Later tutorials will continue to expand the SConstruct file and add workflow configuration files.

 ***************************
 SCons Project Configuration